imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 <img src="/media/Screenshot-AWS-tutorial-Analyse-Result-Experiment.png" width="700"/>

 The number of result lines available (*Got 40 results*) is shown in the *Source* panel.
 This experiment consisted of 10 runs, for 4 schemes, for 1 dataset, for a total of 40 result lines.
-Results can also be loaded from an earlier experiment file by clicking *File* and loading the appropriate *.arﬀ* results file.
+Results can also be loaded from an earlier experiment file by clicking *File* and loading the appropriate *.arff* results file.

 Select the *Percent correct* attribute from the *Comparison field* and click *Perform test* to generate a comparison of the 4 schemes: